 Podcast Art – Design, Illustration

 While working at an audio company, I worked closely with many of our clients that needed cover art for their podcasts.
 All the podcasts were hugely different, coming from a diversity of voices nationwide, and required the same amount of visual diversity in art direction.
-Coming from a small creative team with smaller resources, I exercised my multidisciplinary background to serve our creative clients with original artwork.
+Coming from a small creative team, I exercised my multidisciplinary background to serve our creative clients with original artwork, iconography, lettering, and illustrations on tight timelines.
 Here is a curated selection of the podcast art I've created.

 It's OK to Say Gay

 Founded during an era where proposed "Don't Say Gay" and anti-trans laws are growing across the U.S., It's OK to Say Gay celebrates LGBTQ+ voices while holding conversations that get allies to listen.

 Designed with inclusivity in mind, each speech bubble features the color scheme from a different pride flag.

 I'm Sorry For What I Said When I Was Hangry